SumoLogic/sumologic-collectd-plugin/README.md

-# Sumo Logic Collectd Output Plugin
+# Sumo Logic Collectd Plugin

 This is a plugin for [collectd](https://collectd.org/).
 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.